Novartis/YADA/src/site/markdown/deployment.md

 The `build.properties` file is well-documented.
 Please refer to it for required and optional property settings, necessary for building.

+The file is present in `yada-api/src/main/resources/conf/build.properties` and  `yada-war/src/main/resources/conf/build.properties`
+The yada-api `build.properties` must be adjusted for the Test suite to pass.
+The yada-war `build.properties` will define resources for the war you may wish to deploy

 <a name="tocProfiles"></a>
 ####  Build Profiles